 Year Ended December 31,

-2019 2020
+2021 2020

 Deferred tax assets:

-Net operating loss carryforwards \$ 1,339 \$ 8,120
+Net operating loss carryforwards \$ 36,726 \$ 8,120

-Research and development credits - 848
+Research and development credits 4,682 848

-Accrued compensation and benefits 728
+Accrued compensation and benefits 2,364 728

-Intangible assets 111 -

-Stock-based compensation 61 142
+Stock-based compensation 744 142

-Other 34 29
+Other temporary differences 1,033 29

-Total gross deferred tax assets 1,545 9,867
+Total gross deferred tax assets 45,549 9,867

-Less: valuation allowance (1,505) (9,522)
+Less: valuation allowance (42,737) (9,522)

-Total deferred tax assets, net 40 345
+Total deferred tax assets, net 2,812 345

 Deferred tax liabilities:

-Intangible assets (2,049)
+Intangible assets (2,672) (2,049)

-Fixed assets (40) (641)
+Fixed assets (2,566) (641)

 Other (126)

-Total gross deferred tax liabilities (40) (2,816)
+Total gross deferred tax liabilities (5,238) (2,816)

-Net deferred tax liabilities \$ \$(2,471)
+Net deferred tax liabilities \$ (2,426) \$ (2,471)

+The components of unrecognized tax benefits consist of the following (in thousands):

+Balance at December 31, 2020: \$

 In assessing the realizability of deferred tax assets, the Company considers whether it is more likely than not that some portion or all of the deferred tax assets will not be realized.
 The ultimate realization of deferred tax assets is dependent upon the generation of future taxable income during the periods in which those temporary differences become deductible.
 Due to the uncertainty of the business in which the Company operates, projections of future profitability are difficult and past profitability is not necessarily indicative of future profitability.
-The Company does not believe it is more likely than not that the deferred tax assets will be realized, and accordingly, the valuation allowance increased \$8.0 million for the year ended December 31, 2020.
-As of December 31, 2020, the Company had net operating loss carryforwards for federal income tax purposes of \$38.0 million, which will carryforward indefinitely, but may only offset 80% of the Company's taxable income.
+The Company does not believe it is more likely than not that the deferred tax assets will be realized, and accordingly, the valuation allowance increased \$33.2 million for the year ended December 31, 2021.
+As of December 31, 2021, the Company had net operating loss carryforwards for federal income tax purposes of \$158.1 million, which will carryforward indefinitely, but may only offset 80% of the Company's taxable income.
 This change may require the Company to pay federal income taxes in future years despite generating a loss for federal income tax purposes in prior years.
-The Company has R&D credits of \$0.4 million and \$0.5 million for federal and California, respectively, as of December 31, 2020.
+In addition, the Company has \$14.2 million of net operating loss carryforwards available to reduce future taxable income, for California state income tax purposes for the year ended December 31, 2021.
+The state net operating loss carryforwards will begin to expire, if not utilized, in 2041.The Company has R&D credits of \$4.1 million, and \$3.7 million for federal and California, respectively, as of December 31, 2021.
 The federal R&D credits expire in 2040 and the California R&D credits carryforward indefinitely.

 On March 27, 2020, the Coronavirus Aid, Relief, and Economic Security Act ("CARES Act") was enacted in response to the COVID-19 pandemic.
-The CARES Act, among other things, permits net operating loss carryforwards generated in taxable years beginning after December 31, 2017, to offset 100% of taxable income for taxable years beginning before January 1, 2021, and 80% of taxable income in taxable years beginning after December 31, 2020.
+The CARES Act, among other things, permits net operating loss carryforwards generated in taxable years beginning after December 31, 2017, to offset 100% of taxable income for taxable years beginning before January 1, 2021, and 80% of taxable income in taxable years beginning after

+December 31, 2020.
 The CARES Act does not have a material impact on the Company's financial results for the year ended December 31, 2020.